zafarali/zafarali.github.io/README.md

-# Master of Science in Robotics Student Portfolio Template
+This website is based on the skeleton Jekyll set up at [Master of Science in Robotics Student Portfolio Template](https://github.com/jonrovira/msr-student-template).
+However, the design is HEAVILIY modified.
+I introduced bootstrap and some new features.

 ## Jekyll Overview